User registration

 event is thrown.
 If successful, a ClosePinRegistrationEvent

-event will be thrown and the registerUser
+event is thrown and the registerUser

-function will resolve with an OWRegistrationResponse
+function resolves with an OWRegistrationResponse

 object.